Paulware/BootLoaderShield/readme.txt

-Here is a writeup on the bootloader: readme.htm
+Here is a link to some documentation on the bootloader:
+   <A HREF="readme.htm">Documentation</a>